inpe-cdsr/stac-compose/docs/source/running.rst

 Running
 =======
-In order to run BDC_SEARCH_STAC, you must define variable `ENVIRONMENT`.
+In order to run stac_compose, you must define variable `ENVIRONMENT`.
 By default, the application runs on development mode.
 You can change to
 `ProductionConfig` or `TestingConfig` with the following command:

 .. code-block:: sh